iamaldren/MessagingAPI/README.md

 - Mongodb
 - Gradle

-1. Run the scripts in the folder structure below in your Mongo DB instance.
+1. Run the scripts in the folder structure below in your Mongodb instance.
 ```
 app
 |--src